MEV (Maximal Extractable Value)

 MEV extraction involves several mechanisms:

 Front-Running: Seeing a large DEX trade in the mempool, a searcher buys the token before the user's trade, pushing the price up.
-The user's trade executes at worse price, and the searcher profits the spread.
+The user's trade executes at a worse price, and the searcher profits the spread.

 Liquidation Catching: Searching for borrowers about to be liquidated in lending protocols, executing liquidations before users can protect themselves, capturing liquidation bonuses.

-Arbitrage: Scanning mempool for profitable arbitrage opportunities (price disparities between DEXs or chains), executing them, capturing the spread.
+Arbitrage: Scanning the mempool for profitable arbitrage opportunities (price disparities between DEXs or chains), executing them, capturing the spread.

-Just-In-Time (JIT) Liquidity: Adding liquidity right before a large swap, immediately removing after the swap, earning fees without real capital risk.
+Just-In-Time (JIT) Liquidity: Adding liquidity right before a large swap, immediately removing it after the swap, earning fees without real capital risk.

-All these extract value from users or protocols without adding productive value—they're simply capturing value users intended to get but couldn't due to transaction ordering.
+All these extract value from users or protocols without adding productive value.
+They simply capture value users intended to get but couldn't due to transaction ordering.

 MEV Quantification

-The scale of MEV is enormous:
+The scale of MEV is significant:

 Protocol Impact: MEV directly reduces confidence in decentralized systems.
 Users avoid DEXs with high MEV, harming protocol adoption.